LinguaLatina/lexicalinventory/README.md

     urn:cite:perseus:latlexent.PREFIXSTRINGxxxx.1

 where `PREFIXSTRING` will be the unique prefix you registered in `prefixes.csv`, and `xxxx` will be replaced with one or more numeric characters (0-9).
-Each entry much have a unique URN value.
+Each entry must have a unique URN value.

 For more help with URNs, see the wiki.